 CRI deck requires permits or payment at all times.
 Permit holders may park on Level 2 and above.
-Elsewhere, permits are currently not enforced between 10 p.m.
-Friday and 5 a.m.
-Monday with the exception of football home-game weekends; then, all vehicles must have a valid UNCC permit or display a valid game day event permit.
+Elsewhere, permits are currently not enforced on Saturday and Sunday with the exception of football home-game weekends; then, all vehicles must have a valid UNCC permit or display a valid game day event permit.

 Yes, and every car in the carpool must be specifically registered as such with PaTS.
 Each carpool uses a single carpool virtual permit with multi vehicle registration.
 For more information about carpools, please visit the PaTS office or call 704-687-0161 for details.
 For those looking for carpool partners, ShareTheRideNC.org offers free carpool matching.

 Motorcycles and mopeds also have virtual permits.
 They can be registered alone or may be added to a multi-vehicle permit, but only one vehicle registered to that permit is allowed on campus at a time.
 Please call 704-687-0161 or visit the PaTS Office for further details.

 Yes.
 Faculty/Staff may register up to three vehicles on their account at any given time; students may register up to two.
 However, only one vehicle per account may be parked on campus at the same time (unless parked in a visitor parking area) and vehicle registration must comply with Parking Ordinance Section 2-1.